 Chances are the way you’ve been trying to improve your speech has been doing more harm than good.
 For 20 years, people have been coming to me to learn how to speak better.
 Their goals are to be crystal clear, highly influential and very confident during speaking situations.
 That makes sense, right?
 Most often people think the solution is to improve their articulation and the pronunciation of sounds.

 Working on your pronunciation of sounds makes you sound less intelligible, significantly less interesting and just plain old hard to follow.
 And maybe even a bit pompous.
 Why?
-Because your speech becomes staccato and even-steven.
+One reason is because your speech becomes staccato and even-steven.
 Our brains have evolved to process information based on intonation, not specific sounds.

 There are many moving parts when you’re learning to speak better, but your focus should be on intonation.

 Good question, thanks for asking.
 Intonation is the placement of emphasis in the form of volume and duration of a vowel within a syllable.

 If you just want to skip to the tricks because you don’t have time for the “why” just scroll down to the bottom.
 You can bookmark the page & go over the “why” when you have time. 🙂Working on your pronunciation of sounds makes you sound less intelligible, significantly less interesting and just plain old hard to follow.
 And maybe even a bit pompous.
 Click To Tweet

 Using a Varied Intonation Pattern to Speak Better